September is New Zealand Gynaecological Cancer Awareness Month

 - Decide if you're going to do it one day, some days or every day in September

 - And remember - it's not what you do, but why that matters the most.
-You'll be helping fund crucial research to help women live longer.
+You'll be helping create positive change for people with ovarian cancer.